joker-b/botzo/_books/theology1.md

 inline_nav: true
 ---

-**Cryptotheology** (Alleged Noun):<br/>_Philosophical forms used in order to convey a "secret message" which cannot find an open articulation._
+> **Cryptotheology** `ˌkrip-tə-thē-ˈä-lə-jē` n. _(pl_ -og•ies)<br/>Philosophical forms used in order to convey a "secret message" which cannot find an open articulation.

 _The tao that can be named is not the tao._

-_CT1_ is part of an ongoing exploration into the nature of how new technology can provide new ways to look at the oldest of questions.
+_CT1_ is part of an ongoing exploration into the nature of how changes in technology can provide new ways to look at the oldest of questions.

-Available as an individual book or packaged with editioned prints from the _Cryptotheology_ project.
+Available as an individual book or packaged with editioned prints.

-_This book may not be available from the printer before Art at the Source 2024 -- use the link below to request future updates._
+_Prints will be available but the final book may only be in preview form for Art at the Source 2024 -- use the button below to request future updates._

 <a class="btn btn--info btn--large" href="mailto:kevin+books@vumondo.com?subject=Updates%20on%20%22CT1%22&body=Please%20keep%20me%20informed%20of%20updates%20on%20sales%20availability%20of%20%22Crptotheology%20%281%29%22">Click Here to Receive Updates on Book and Print Availability</a>